multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 console.log(parsedOutcome);
 ```

-import { AbiRegistry } from "@multiversx/sdk-core";

 ## Contract queries

-In order to perform Smart Contract queries, we recommend you to use should use a `SmartContractQueriesController`.
+In order to perform Smart Contract queries, we recommend the use of `SmartContractQueriesController`.
 The legacy approaches that rely on `SmartContract.createQuery()` or `Interaction.buildQuery()` are still available, but they will be deprecated in the (distant) future.

 You will notice that the `SmartContractQueriesController` requires a `QueryRunner` object at initialization.